Fluphenazine: Pharmacokinetics

-Oral fluphenazine rapidly absorbs with plasma levels peaking at 2 hours post-ingestion.
-The half-life is about 15-16 hours.
+Oral fluphenazine rapidly absorbs and plasma levels peak at about 1.0-2.5 ng/mL 2 hours post-ingestion.
+The volume of distribution is about 298 L due to extensive tissue uptake, and it crosses the blood brain barrier.
+Bioavailability is low at 2.7% due to first pass metabolism, and the half-life is about 14–16 hours.
 Steady state concentrations vary considerably across individuals, which indicates variability in absorption, metabolism, or excretion.
 Additionally, the dose-level relationship is curvilinear with plasma levels of 0.2 - 2.8 ng/mL being optimal for clinical improvement.
+Fluphenazine is primarily metabolized to fluphenazine sulfoxide by the cytochrome P450 2D6.
 Benztropine mesylate did not indicate any major drug-drug interactions.
+Fluphenazine is exreted primarily through urine and feces.